tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 *graph-land* notion: it operates on your control-flow graph which has not yet been assigned an order.

-Consider the following assembly-like language snippet with virtual registers (defined by `... -> destination`):
+Consider the following code snippet:

 ```
 B0: